jzwanzig/whosup/README.md

 The purpose of *whosup.py* is to provide an extremely simple app that regularly polls a set of servers, and reports when one or more goes down.
-I wrote this to aid in keeping track of power outages in my laboratories at Dalhousie University.  we use uninterruptible power supplies, but regardless, if there's a power outage we need to know about it.
+I wrote this to aid in keeping track of power outages in my laboratories at Dalhousie University.
+We use uninterruptible power supplies, but regardless, if there's a power outage we need to know about it.
 A clear signal is that the (wired) internet has failed in our building.
 When that happens, this code gives a visual cue and also triggers a message to be sent to us on a Slack channel.